 - i.
-SCR multiplied by the local statutory tax rate. - ii.
-Drop in Deferred Tax Liability (DTL) between base and stress case cash flows calculated using the Present Value of Future Profits (PVFP) - iii.
+SCR multiplied by the local statutory tax rate. - Drop in DTL between base and stress case cash flows calculated using the Present Value of Future Profits (PVFP) - iii.
 Balance Sheet DTL (if DTA, then no LACDT).

-The LACDT for Romania is based on SCR at the local tax rate while the LACDT for France, Slovakia, Portugal, Spain & Italy is based on the drop in DTL between the base and stress case cash flows.
+The LACDT for France, Slovakia and Romania is based on SCR at the local tax rate while the LACDT for Portugal, Spain and Italy is capped by the net DTL recognised on the Balance Sheet in based scenario.
 The underlying assumptions used for calculating the PVFP are follows:

-- · There is no allowance for new business sales - Business is calculated on a 'going concern' basis - Asset returns are projected using the risk-free rate - All cashflows are discounted using the risk-free rate - All demographic and economic assumptions are the current best estimate assumptions (in line with the BEL)
+- · There is no allowance for new business sales. - Business is calculated on a 'going concern' basis. - Euro asset returns are projected and Euro cashflows discounted using the risk-free curve and volatility adjustment. - Non-Euro asset returns are projected and Non-Euro cashflows discounted using the risk-free rate. - All demographic and economic assumptions are the current best estimate assumptions (in line with the BEL).